efrecon/dockron/README.md

 scheduling, not container scheduling) into one or several central places.
 Sometimes, you need to schedule tasks that are meaningful to your application/stack, and expressing these as a Dockron service (in a compose file, for example) is meaningful.
-Other scenarios are to regularily schedule various operations on an entire Swarm.
+Other scenarios are to regularly schedule various operations on an entire Swarm.

 ## Usage